 The Board of Directors recommended a 5% cash dividend (5 fils per share).
-The recommendation will be presented for approval by the shareholders during the Company's annual general assembly for the year ended 31 December 2023.
-The Board of Directors will not receive any rewards or benefits for the financial year ended 31 December 2023.
+The recommendation will be subject to shareholder approval during the Company's annual general assembly for the year ended 31 December 2024.
+The Board of Directors also proposed the payment of KWD100,000 as remuneration to the Board Members.

-The total remuneration received by the Executive Management for the year 2023 was KWD1,145,747 inclusive of fixed (salaries, wages, and benefits) and variable pay.
-In addition, members of the Executive Management who hold positions on the Board of Directors of a subsidiary received a total remuneration of KWD20,633 (subject to approval of the AGM of the respective company).
+The total remuneration received by the Executive Management for the year 2024 was KWD1,792,428 inclusive of fixed (salaries, wages, and benefits) and variable pay.
+In addition, members of the Executive Management who hold positions on the Board of Directors of a subsidiary received a total remuneration of KWD7,900 (subject to approval of the AGM of the respective company).

-The Company enjoys a strong financial position with KWD59.7mn in shareholders' equity as of 31 December 2023.
-In its most recent review dated May 2023, Capital Intelligence maintained its "BBB" long-term credit rating and "A3" short-term rating with a stable outlook.
+The Company enjoys a strong financial position with KWD62.3mn in shareholders' equity as of 31

+December 2024.
+In its most recent review dated May 2024, Capital Intelligence maintained its "BBB" long-term credit rating and "A3" short-term rating with a stable outlook.